unl-cchil/canine_treat_dispenser/reliability_analysis/README.txt

 **********************************************************
 If you use the data, please cite the following:
-Arce, W. & Stevens, J.R.
-(2020).
+Arce, W., & Stevens, J. R. (2020).
 Developing a computer-controlled treat dispenser for canine operant conditioning.
-Journal of Open Hardware.
+Journal of Open Hardware, 4(1), 6. https://doi.org/10.5334/joh.27
 **********************************************************

 Summary: We tested two treat dispensers 100 times each with 10 tests of increasing dispensing targets from 1 to 10 treats.
 Each row of the data file gives the expected and actual number of treats dispensed for a single trial.